cawleyflower/testDocs/content/CumulusLinux/Layer_3/Border_Gateway_Protocol_-_BGP.md

 {{%notice note%}}

-The MD5 password configured against a BGP listen-range peer-group (used to accept and create dynamic BGP neighbors) is not enforced.
+In Cumulus Linux 3.7.5 and earlier, the MD5 password configured against a BGP listen-range peer-group (used to accept and create dynamic BGP neighbors) is not enforced.
 This means that connections are accepted from peers that do not specify a password.

 {{%/notice%}}